reathanluo/IDAssignment1/README.md

 ## Features

 ### Existing Features
-1.You can click the link icons in middle of home page to follow K/DA's instagram,twitter and tiktok account.
+1. You can click the link icons in middle of home page to follow K/DA's instagram,twitter and tiktok account.
-2.You can click the link icons in bottom of home page to listen to K/DA's newest songs.
+2. You can click the link icons in bottom of home page to listen to K/DA's newest songs.
-3.At album pages, you can watch K/DA's music videos 4.You can get more information of each K/DA team members under "The girls" page
+3. At album pages, you can watch K/DA's music videos
+4. You can get more information of each K/DA team members under "The girls" page

 ### Features Left to Implement
 1.A real time twitter/instagram embed